fuzzylogicxx/fuzzylogic/posts/1571418045-everybody-trip.md

 location: Glasgow
 ---

-_Everybody’s on a Trip_ by Garden of Eden (original 1979 copies of which regularly sell for £200+) has just been reissued on Backatcha records… and I’ve managed to snag a copy.
+Original 1979 copies of Garden of Eden’s _Everybody’s on a Trip_ regularly sell for £200+ so I was pretty happy to hear that it had just been reissued on Backatcha records… and even happier when I managed to snag a copy.

 {% if app.environment == "prod" %}
 <figure>